gullerya/cluster-tasks-service/readme.md

 	}
 }
 ```
-<sup><sub>Best practice would be to have all your logic encapsulated within the `processTask` method and any helper methods that are called from it, while all of the data sets from both, an original task and of intermediate calculations/transformation/processing - rolling around as local variables/method parameters (pay attention to the thread/scope safety remarks in the example above).</sub></sup>
+- Best practice would be to have all your logic encapsulated within the `processTask` method and any helper methods that are called from it, while all of the data sets from both, an original task and of intermediate calculations/transformation/processing - rolling around as local variables/method parameters (pay attention to the thread/scope safety remarks in the example above).

 To see your __processor__ taking the task, is to enqueue it:
 ```